How To Treat Burned Gums From Teeth Whitening?

 5. Unregulated treatments: Homemade or non-approved whitening methods may contain harmful substances that irritate gums.

-While some gum sensitivity is normal after in-office teeth whitening by Plano Dentists should address severe burns, excessive pain, or persistent discomfort.
+While some gum sensitivity is normal after whitening, our smile enhancement procedures specialists should address severe burns, excessive pain, or persistent discomfort.

 How To Protect Gums During Teeth Whitening?